-Last summer we told you about the R22 phase out and with cooling season approaching, Coastal Service Experts wanted to remind you of your choices.
+Last summer we told you about the R22 phase out and with cooling season approaching, Coastal Service Experts wanted to remind you of your options.

-If you have air conditioning equipment installed prior to 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and pleasant.
-The EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have air conditioning equipment installed prior to 2010, it most likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfortable.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer made in North America.

-The cost of R22 is going up because of the dropping supply, and won’t be accessible for use at all by 2020.
+The cost of R22 is going up because of the dropping supply, and won’t be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your AC equipment was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your air conditioner was manufactured before January 2010, you have some options:
+If your AC equipment was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your air conditioner was manufactured before January 2010, you have a few options:

 2) Call an HVAC company to replace the parts in your current air conditioner to help make it compatible with approved A/C refrigerant.
 Understand, though, this is not recommended because it could nullify your warranty(ies).